hanabi/hanabi.github.io/other-conventions/Efficiency.md

 | 4 Suits           | 12       | 8          | 5        |
 | 3 Suits           | 7        | 3          | 0        |

-Pace is a measure of how many discards you can perform before a perfect score becomes impossible.
+Pace is a measure of how many discards the team can do before a perfect score becomes impossible.

 <br />